bhargav-talpada/My-Swiggy/README.md

 ## 🍔 My-Swiggy Clone

 📝 Project Description <br>
-The My-Swiggy Clone is a web application that replicates the functionality of Swiggy, a popular food ordering and delivery platform.
-It integrates Swiggy's Live API to fetch real-time data, providing users with a seamless experience for browsing restaurants, viewing menus, and placing orders.
-The project emphasizes a responsive design and interactive UI using ReactJS and Tailwind CSS.
+• The My-Swiggy Clone is a web application that replicates the functionality of Swiggy, a popular food ordering and delivery platform. <br>
+• It integrates Swiggy's Live API to fetch real-time data, providing users with a seamless experience for browsing restaurants, viewing menus, and placing orders. <br>
+• The project emphasizes a responsive design and interactive UI using ReactJS and Tailwind CSS.  <br>

 🚀 Features <br>
 • 🛒 Real-time Restaurant Listings: Fetch data directly from Swiggy's API.   <br>